gbmhunter/blog/content/posts/2021/01-31-january-2021-updates/_index.md

 type: "post"
 ---

-* Merged the Oscillators and Crystal pages (which were grouped under a section called _Timing_) into the single Oscillators page.
+* Merged the Oscillators and Crystal pages (which were grouped under a section called _Timing_) into the single {{% link text="Oscillators page" src="/electronics/components/oscillators" %}}.

-* Added information on MEMS Oscillators to the Oscillators and Chip Package pages.
+* Added information on MEMS Oscillators to the  {{% link text="Oscillators page" src="/electronics/components/oscillators" %}} and {{% link text="Chip Package" src="/pcb-design/component-packages/chip-eia-component-packages" %}} pages.

 * Added a {{% link text="Components That Don't Like Ultrasonic Baths section to the Ultrasonic Cleaners page" src="/electronics/tools/ultrasonic-cleaners#components-that-dont-like-ultrasonic-baths" %}}.